Roel4811/flask-in-docker/README.md

 With Jinja2 you can render html templates.
 Your goals is to get an overview of all people on this page.

 Do this by performing following steps:
-- call your own api `get many people` function.
+- call your own api `get many people` FUNCTION.
 - extract the json of this response object (hints: use `response` attr of this object)
 - transform this json into a dict with `json.loads`
 - extract `people` from this dict